Champion Jockey: G1 Jockey & Gallop Racer: Gameplay

-Downloadable Content
+Downloadable content

-All versions have eight downloadable content packs that can be purchased.
-There are four music packs, three extra mount/jockey packs and one "Champion Code" pack required for online play.
-One of the mount/jockey packs called the "Special Pack" adds the option to race with a roadbike or special "motoskates."
-The Playstation 3 had a unique Medieval themed mount/jockey pack.
+All versions had eight downloadable content packs that were available to purchase: four music packs, three extra mount/jockey packs and one "Champion Code" pack required for online play.
+One of the mount/jockey packs called the "Special Pack" added the option to race with a roadbike or special "motoskates".
+The PlayStation 3 had a unique Medieval themed mount/jockey pack.